tensorflow/docs/site/en/api_docs/python/tf/train/Supervisor.md

 * <b>`ready_for_local_init_op`</b>: 1-D string `Tensor`.
 This tensor is evaluated by supervisors in `prepare_or_wait_for_session()` to check if the model is ready to run the local_init_op.
     The model is considered ready if it returns an empty array.
-Defaults to the tensor returned from
-    `tf.report_uninitialized_variables(tf.global_variables())`.
-If `None`,
-    the model is not checked for readiness before running local_init_op.
+Defaults to `None`.
+If `None`, the model is not checked for readiness before running local_init_op.
 * <b>`is_chief`</b>: If True, create a chief supervisor in charge of initializing and restoring the model.
 If False, create a supervisor that relies on a chief supervisor for inits and restore.